petmac/petmac.github.io/content/posts/object-equality.md

 ---
-title: "Object Equality"
 date: 2022-03-23T14:19:29Z
+description: ""
 draft: true
+featured_image: ""
+tags: []
+title: "Object Equality"
+toc: true
+type: "post"
 ---

-# Context
+## Introduction

 One of the first code smells we encounter when working with object-oriented languages where everything is an *object*, or everything subclasses an `Object` base class, is how OOP typically handles equality of objects.